Table of Contents

 During this time, you may want to reach out to the grant organization and check up on the application.
 Specifically, you could ask if there’s any additional information or clarification needed as your application is being reviewed.

-You don’t want to be a nuisance, but following up could help with getting you a small business grant if it keeps you on the grant-maker’s radar.
+You don’t want to be a nuisance, but following up could help you get a small business grant if it keeps you on the grant-maker’s radar.

 The Takeaway

 Grant money for small businesses can be a financial lifeline if you’re hoping to launch a new venture or grow a business you already have.
-Working out the details of how to get a business grant can help you find the best grant options and deliver the strongest application possible.
+Understanding the details of how to get a small business grant can help you find the best grant options and deliver the strongest application possible.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.